fastily/jwiki/README.md

 * [Javadocs](https://fastily.github.io/jwiki/docs/jwiki/)

 ## Feedback
 Please use [issues](https://github.com/fastily/jwiki/issues) for bug reports and/or feature requests.
+If you like jwiki and found it useful, please give it a ⭐!